Chat: a vital feature for all apps

-Once you have a specification, it’s worth reconsidering whether there are already APIs on the market that can fulfil your needs.
-You can compare your specifications to the capabilities of APIs like Pusher Chatkit, to make sure you really require something completely custom.
+Once you have a specification, it’s worth considering whether there are already APIs on the market that can fulfil your needs.
+You can compare your specifications to the capabilities of out-of-the-box chat APIs, to make sure you really require something completely custom.

 Time to market